Spellcasting Rules

 Spell Points

-At character creation, players receive a number of Spell Points based on their class, with possible additional points granted by racial bonuses.
+At character creation, players receive a number of Spell Points based on their class.
 These points are used to select spells for the character.

 • Spell Points must be spent during character creation.